-The embryology and andrology laboratory at RCC has the highest possible accreditation in the United States, by the College of American Pathologists (CAP), since 2001 and continues to maintain certification through CAP administered inspections and proficiency testing.
+The embryology and andrology laboratory at Reproductive Care Center has the highest possible accreditation in the United States, by the College of American Pathologists (CAP), since 2001 and continues to maintain certification through CAP administered inspections and proficiency testing.
 Since 2001, the laboratory has maintained a Certificate of Compliance with the Clinical Laboratory Improvement Amendments of 1988 (CLIA).
 CLIA was formed by Congress to establish quality standards for all laboratory testing to ensure the accuracy, reliability and timeliness of patient test results.

 The laboratory is part of the Society of Assisted Reproductive Technology (SART).
 SART was established by member IVF clinics to set and maintain standards for assisted reproductive technology centers.
 This was done in an effort to better serve members and their patients.
 One of the key functions of SART is to help patients view national and individual clinic IVF success rates.
 Our success rates have been reported to SART since 1998.

 Benjamin R Sessions, PhD, HCLD/ELD/TS/CC, is the RCC Laboratory Director.
 Dr. Sessions earned his BS in Biology and Chemistry in 1999, and obtained his MS (2004) and PhD (2012) in Animal Science from Utah State University.
 After completion of his PhD, Dr. Sessions worked as a Research Assistant Professor in the Department of Animal, Dairy, and Veterinary Sciences at Utah State University where he taught laboratory based biotechnology courses for both undergraduate and graduate students in addition to being a member of the USU somatic cell nuclear transfer team where he assisted in producing clones of cattle, sheep, goats, and mules.